rubensayshi/bawt/README.md

 1. Recognition: a plugin to recognize your peers (!recognize @user1 for doing an awesome job)

 2. Faceoff: a game to learn the names and faces of your colleagues.
-The code for this one is interesting to learn to build interactive features with `slick`.
+The code for this one is interesting to learn to build interactive features with `bawt`.

 3. Vote: a simple voting plugin to decide where to lunch